UPPMAX/programming_formalisms/docs/introductions/intro.md

 ### Modular coding

 - Modular coding breaks up the code in blocks that could be separate files.
-- Modularity could be within a program but also for a workflow.
+- Modularity could be within a program
+- ... but also for a workflow.
+    - script describing order of runs with different programs
+    - Ex. bash script for preparing input data, running fortran programs and analysing output with python program.

 !!! example "Demo: WRF module and a workflow in 'runtime'"